Credit Card vs. Debit Card: What’s the Difference?

 Pros of using a debit card

-Help you stay on budget: Because debit cards draw from your bank account it can be harder to spend more than you have.
+• Helps you stay on budget: Because debit cards draw from your bank account, it can be harder to spend more than you have.

 Cons of using a debit card

-Credit history: You build credit by showing lenders you can borrow and repay money responsibly.
-Because you’re using your own money when you spend with a debit card, using a debit card does not typically impact your creditworthiness.
+• Doesn’t build credit: Since you’re using your own money when you spend with a debit card, it won’t typically impact your creditworthiness.

-Less protection: While debit cards, especially those issued by large banks, typically have some fraud protections, they generally have fewer protections than credit cards regarding fraudulent transactions and lost or stolen cards.
+• Less protection: Compared to credit cards, debit cards generally have fewer protections for fraudulent transactions and lost or stolen cards.

-No rewards: Unlike credit cards, debit cards typically do not offer perks such as the ability to earn points or miles.
+• No rewards: Unlike credit cards, debit cards don’t typically offer perks, such as the ability to earn points or miles.

 Should you use a debit card or a credit card?